 Should I compare data year-over-year?

-The data estimates are from the Census Bureau’s American Community Survey.
-To produce these estimates, the ACS combines data across time periods.
+The data estimates are from the Census Bureau’s 5-year American Community Survey that is produced by combining data across time periods.
 The ACS’s ongoing survey collects data all year round to produce 1-year estimates, and over 5 years to create the 5-year estimates.
 These estimates represent the characteristics over an entire data collection period.

 If you need data from the 5-year dataset, you wouldn't normally see much change between 1 year of data.
 This is because the estimates are based on 4 of the same survey years and only have 1 unique survey year.
 Some clients prefer to wait 2 to 3 years before updating to the latest data.
 Other clients prefer to get annual updates so that they can say "we are using the most current US Census data available."